stevensona/shader-toy/README.md

 note that ```gl_FragCoord``` replaces ```fragCoord``` and ```gl_FragColor``` replaces ```fragColor``` in the original demo.

+The following is an example of using textures in shaders:
 ![texture example](https://raw.githubusercontent.com/stevensona/shader-toy/master/images/example2.png)

 ## Requirements

-* A somewhat decent graphics card supporting WebGL.
+* A graphics card supporting WebGL.

 ## Known Issues